-- Ground floor apartments must have direct private pedestrian access from public areas where possible. - Any ground floor private open space must be raised up to 1 metre above pavement level to improve privacy, prospect and outlook for the residents. - Elevated ground floor private open space may be located above a half basement car park.
-Half basement car parks must not be more than 1 metre above pavement level and allow for natural ventilation of the car park.
+- Ground floor apartments are encouraged to have direct private pedestrian access from public areas where possible.

+- Any ground floor private open space is encouraged to be raised up to 1m above pavement level to improve privacy, prospect and outlook for the residents.

+- Elevated ground floor private open space may be located above a half basement car park.
+Half basement car parks are encouraged to be no more than 1m above pavement level and allow for natural ventilation of the car park.

-Park and Village Precinct: Materiality
+3.2 Park and Village Precinct Materiality